Floating-Trees-Inc/Kaleidoscope/README.md

 # Kaleidoscope

-Kaleidoscope is the internal game engine used to make games at Floating Trees.
+Kaleidoscope is the internal game engine used to make my own games.
 Built from the ground up by @AmelieHeinrich.

 ## Building and running